CLIPoint3D: Language-Grounded Few-Shot Unsupervised 3D Point Cloud Domain Adaptation: Influence of the prompt length

 \section{Influence of the prompt length}

 We analyze the effect of the length of shared prompt $\mathbf{q}$ on CLIPoint3D.
-As shown in Fig. \ref{fig:length}, varying $\mathbf{q}$ affects the UDA performances on both PointDA-10 and GraspNetPC-10 benchmarks.
+As shown in Fig. \ref{fig:length}, varying $\mathbf{q}$ affects the UDA performances.
+We choose the vision and both encoder variants for the PointDA-10 and GraspNetPC-10 benchmarks respectively.
 For PointDA-10, the performance remains relatively stable across different $\mathbf{q}$ values, indicating that CLIPoint3D is robust to moderate changes in prompt length.
 In contrast, GraspNetPC-10 exhibits slight fluctuations, with intermediate values of $\mathbf{q}$ yielding the best results.